-A harmless doctored video of Bill Hader becoming Tom Cruise has triggered full-on panic
+How odd that a harmless doctored video of Bill Hader impersonating Tom Cruise would be the trigger for full-on panic about the "deepfake" phenomenon.

 Deepfake usually describes a video that has had a person falsely added to it using artificial intelligence.
 In the best ones the manipulation is undetectable.